i18nBoost Blog

 t('items', { count: itemCount })

-• English isn't just spoken in the UK or USA
+• English is spoken in many countries beyond the UK and USA

 • It can be politically sensitive